DoneDeal0/superdiff/README.md

     }
 ```

-**STRICT MODE**
+**HIGH ACCURACY MODE**

-`strict` tracks token moves exactly.
+This mode tracks token moves exactly.
 Semantically precise, but noisier (a simple addition will move all the next tokens, breaking equality).
 It also considers direct token swaps as `updated`.

 **Input**